tezos-commons/baseDAO/docs/specification.md

 - Accept the administrator privilege.

-- Fails with `NOT_PENDING_ADMINISTRATOR` if the sender is not the current pending administrator, this also includes the case when pending administrator was not set.
+- Fails with `NOT_PENDING_ADMIN` if the sender is not the current pending administrator, this also includes the case when pending administrator was not set.

 - When pending administrator is not set, it is considered equal to the current owner, thus administrator can accept ownership of its own contract without a prior `transfer_ownership` call.